 - obturator groove,

-The pecten pubis (pectineal line) is a sharp, bony ridge on the superior ramus of the pubis, which passes to the pubic tubercle as the continuation of the arcuate line.
-The pecten pubis is the origin site of the pectineus muscle.
+The pecten pubis (or the pectineal line) is a sharp, bony ridge on the superior ramus of the pubis, which passes to the pubic tubercle as the continuation of the arcuate line.
+The pecten pubis serves as the origin site for the pectineus muscle.